 Alcudia

-Location: Balearic Islands (Island of Palma de Mallorca North coast)
+Location: Balearic Islands (Palma de Mallorca Island, North Coast)

-Club Méditerranée offers you a new and friendly holiday formula, a comfortable canvas village, the most beautiful sites of the Mediterranean, a large and dedicated staff (cooks, waiters, housekeepers, etc.), all Mediterranean sports, fast and comfortable travel, quality entertainment.
+Club Med offers you a new and enjoyable holiday experience, a comfortable tented village, the most beautiful sites in the Mediterranean, a large and dedicated staff (cooks, waiters, stewards, etc.), all Mediterranean sports, fast and comfortable travel, and quality entertainment.

 Text of the first leaflet

-A little history: Alcudia was the first village of the Club Méditerranée association.
+A little background: Alcudia was the first village of the Club Med association.
 Robert Baudin, a cousin of Gérard Blitz, erected and organized the village, not without difficulty, before the arrival of the first members.
-With 200 somewhat worn tents from American surplus, and minimal comfort (one shower for 300 people, water facilities reduced to their simplest expression), the village welcomed 2,600 French and Belgian members.
+With 200 somewhat worn tents from American surplus, and minimal comfort (one shower for 300 people, toilets reduced to their bare essentials), the village accommodated 2,600 French and Belgian members.

-On the day of departure, members met at "l'arc en ciel," a bistro located at the corner of Boulevard de l'Hôpital and Rue Buffon (now a McDonald's) opposite the Gare d'Austerlitz station before taking their seats in one of the 8-person compartments on the train to Barcelona.
+On the day of departure, members would meet at "L'Arc en Ciel" (The Rainbow), a bistro located on the corner of Boulevard de l'Hôpital and Rue Buffon (now a McDonald's) opposite the Gare d'Austerlitz train station, before boarding one of the eight-person compartments on the train to Barcelona.
 The journey continued on the ferry that connected the Catalan capital to Palma de Mallorca.
-Comfort throughout the 36-hour journey was often spartan and uncomfortable, but we didn't care, we were going on vacation.
+Comfort throughout the 36-hour trip was often spartan and uncomfortable, but nobody cared; they were going on vacation.

-The day is spent mainly around water activities.
-Scuba diving, a bit of water skiing and what would later be called bivouacs, a kind of long sea trips with picnics fueled by prey freshly caught by underwater hunters like Marcel Contal.
-Excursions or beach games are also organized like volleyball, pétanque….
-For the evening, there are musicians, we dance…
+The day revolves mainly around water sports.
+Scuba diving, a bit of water skiing, and what will later be called "bivouacs"—a kind of long boat trip with picnics featuring freshly caught seafood brought in by spearfishermen like Marcel Contal.
+Excursions and beach games are also organized, such as volleyball and pétanque.
+In the evening, there are musicians, and people dance

-And then, members who are a bit handy also participate a little in improving the village at the request of Gérard BLITZ.
-The term "Gentil" was born from one of these requests.
+And then, the members who are a bit handy also participate in improving the village at the request of Gérard BLITZ.
+The term "Gentil" actually originated from one of these requests.

 The village closed on September 20, 1950.
-It had welcomed 2,600 people during the season, more than the most optimistic estimates.
-Arriving in Alcudia as members, they returned home as "Gentil Membres."
+It had welcomed 2,600 people during the season, more than even the most optimistic estimates.
+Having arrived in Alcudia as members, they returned home as "Gentle Members".

 In an email I exchanged with Patricia MORTAIGNE (GO between 1960 and 2000) some time ago, here is what she told me:

-My father Léon Mortaigne (“Editor-in-Chief” of the 1st Trident) was part of the opening team of Alcudia in 1950.
+My father Léon Mortaigne (“Editor-in-Chief” of the 1st Trident) was part of the opening team at Alcudia in 1950.

 […]

-The title of Village Chief was held by Gérard Blitz, although he spent a good part of his time in Paris ensuring the registration of the first members.
+The title of Village Chief was held by Gérard Blitz, although he spent a good part of his time in Paris to ensure the registration of the first members.

-The responsibilities in Alcudia were carried out in particular by: Jean Pierre Becret for “management”, Tony Hatot, Marcel Contal water skiing and my father for “traffic”.
+Responsibilities in Alcudia were notably handled by: Jean Pierre Becret for "management", Tony Hatot, Marcel Contal water skiing and my father for "traffic".

 Video

-Alcudia 1950, a film shot by Marcel Contal
+Alcudia 1950, a film directed by Marcel Contal